-The Implementing Acts provide that the Agency shall develop technical and organisational requirements for submitting data (Article 11).
+Article 11 of the Implementing Acts provides that the Agency shall develop technical and organisational requirements for submitting data.
 The requirements shall aim at ensuring efficient, effective and safe exchange and handling of information.
 The requirements shall:

-- ensure the security, confidentiality and completeness of information, - enable the identification and correction of errors in data reports, - enable the authentication of the source of information, - ensure business continuity.
+- ensure the security, confidentiality and completeness of information, - enable the identification and correction of errors in data reports. - enable the authentication of the source of information, - ensure business continuity.